Umuzi-org/tech-department/content/projects/git-exercises/_index.md

     initial commit
 ```

 Each commit has a "hash".
-That's the weird alphanumeric string thingy.
+That's the weird alphanumeric string thingy, eg `2103b6418ecf4f70effabb639cfad6ac9d57c089`.

 2. Copy the commit hash for your second commit.
 You can just select it with your mouse and right click and choose 'copy'
 3. press q to exit the log view.
 You should now be back at the terminal
 4. type in `git checkout` and then paste in the commit hash and press enter
-5. `cat README.md` It's like going back in time
+5. `cat README.md` It's like going back in time...
 6. `git checkout master`
 7. `cat README.md` Now we are up to date